Afghanistan: Gunmen kill government's top media officer | DW | 06.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Taliban claimed responsibility for the killing of Dawa Khan Menapal — just days after they pledged "retaliatory" attacks against top government officials.
+The Taliban claimed responsibility for the killing of Dawa Khan Menapal — just days after they pledged "retaliatory" attacks against key government officials.

 The Afghan Interior Ministry on Friday said gunmen shot and killed the director of the Government Information Media Center.